 - DC2: Service based reference point between the IMS AS and the MF for AR media resource management.

-- Mr'/Cr: Reference point between the IMS AS and the MRF for AR media resource management.

 The following reference points are used for IMS AR related media.

 - MDC2: Reference point between the AR Application Server and the MF for transmission of application data channel traffic.